Camcan/phase-0-handbook/overview.md

 Unit 1: Console, Git, Front end Development
 Unit 2: Ruby / C# fundememntals
 Unit 3: Object Orientaated Programming, Databases and Review

-Each Monday we’ll send out the curriculum for the week.

 ## Tools of the trade
 ##### Github